Your Account Your Account

 Smart Meter Frequently Asked Questions (FAQs)

-- How do I know if I have a smart meter?
+- How do I know if I have an advanced meter?

 All houses have digital meters.
 Some homes have non-communicating digital meters that do not send information over radio frequency and meter reads are collected manually by the utility.
 If you look at the faceplate on the meter, a communicating digital meter will have an FCCID number.